cmkumar87/NUS-MOOC-Transacts-Corpus/README.md

 We also propose inter-annotator agreement measures for a piecewise crowdsourcing annotation task to annotation the discussion forum data with our proposed taxonomy of transactive internvetions.

 However, due to privacy concerns and copyright claimed by MOOC platforms such as Coursera.org, we have encrypted the data.
 Please email us in order to enter into a data sharing agreement and access the data.
-Write to: Min-Yen Kan kanmy@comp.nus.edu.sg  raise a github issue with your contact information.
+Write to: Min-Yen Kan kanmy@comp.nus.edu.sg or raise a github issue with your contact information.